Why Y DNA testing and why is it a team sport?

 Will you see patterns like I saw as I upgraded?
 Maybe, maybe not.
 Your individual case might be entirely different.
 However, here is the key and it depends, it depends on your curiosity and interest in genetic genealogy.
 You don't know what you will find until you test, which is why we test.
 Essentially, we are on an exploration and discovery mission.
 We don't know what's on the other side.
 No guarantees, and for goodness sake, don't spend money you need for something else, but if you are interested I think advanced testing can be very valuable.

 STRs are additive to SNPs at the end of the branches and twigs of the tree.
-In Big Y, there is an SNP about one of every four generations, actually father-son transmissions.
-If you go all the way to 111 STRs, the rate of a change to 1-111 STR panels is about one every three generations.
-When you multiply the probabilities we see that there is an opportunity for mutation one of every two father-son transmissions or 50% of the time on average.
+In Big Y, there is an SNP about one of every two and half generations (father-son transmissions).
+If you go all the way to 111 STR markers, the rate of a change to 1-111 STR panels is about one every three generations.
+When you multiply the probabilities we see that there is a high opportunity for mutation for nearly every father-son transmission.
 This is very granular.
 We are moving towards discerning grandfathers from grandsons.
 This is very helpful when your genealogical records trail hits a brickwall.

 What are SNP Packs and which should I consider?